Conditions that Cause Chronic Pain

 Nerve damage can be caused by a variety of different things.
 Surgeries, traumas, and diseases can all cause nerve damage.
 Once nerves are damaged, they can go completely numb or cause intermittent pain symptoms.
 Treatment of nerve damage and chronic pain ranges from over the counter treatments to prescription medications and sometimes further procedures.
 Sometimes further procedures and pain management is required.

 Chronic Pain Management in Atlanta

 V. K. Puppala, M.D. sees patients from all over the state of Georgia in his office in Villa Rica as well as his other locations.
 Patients from all over the Atlanta region seek his help.

 Dr. Puppala is genuinely concerned about his patient’s general well-being and is known for treating all his patients with respect and compassion.
-Dr. Puppala takes a multidisciplinary approach by incorporating a number of minimally invasive interventional methods using practical restoration and effective medication management for pain management in Atlanta.
+Dr. Puppala takes a multidisciplinary approach by incorporating a number of minimally invasive interventional methods using practical treatments and effective medication management for pain management in Atlanta.
 Call 770-627-7246 or 770-MAP-PAIN today to make an appointment.